-Once you have completed your initial registration, you may add or change courses (or switch between credit and audit) at any time through the Late Registration (drop/add) Deadline without penalty.
-You may drop a course (if not adding another) through the late registration deadline with payment of a \$20 cancellation fee.
+Once you have completed your initial registration, you may change that registration without penalty at any time through the on-time registration deadline.
+After that date you may continue to add courses through the late registration deadline without penalty, but dropping a course will incur a \$30 cancellation fee.
 Registration changes may be made on-line through Henry or by written notification to the registrar's office by email to registrar@ltsp.edu.